florisdf/maibi_ba/README.md

-# Computer Vision - MAIBI
+# Business Analytics - MAIBI

-This repository contains the notebooks for the course of Computer Vision, given at the master AI for Business and Industry.
+This repository contains the notebooks for the course of Business Analytics, given at the master AI for Business and Industry.

 # Setting up VSC OnDemand